A Self-Evolving Agentic Framework for Metasurface Inverse Design: Introduction

-In practice, the difficulty lies in turning a target response into a working inverse-design program.
-To run an inverse-design task, the researcher must turn a target response into a working program: choose a parameterization, define the objective and constraints, decide how to initialize and optimize the variables, and verify the solver outputs \cite{moleskyInverseDesignNanophotonics2018, liEmpoweringMetasurfacesInverse2022}.
+Concretely, the researcher must select a parameterization, define the objective and constraints, decide how to initialize and optimize the variables, and verify the solver outputs \cite{moleskyInverseDesignNanophotonics2018, liEmpoweringMetasurfacesInverse2022}.
 Recent progress in \gls{llm}-based coding, tool use, and natural-language interaction makes part of this workflow easier.
 Early studies in nanophotonic inverse design mostly used \glspl{llm} as surrogate predictors or natural-language interfaces to existing tasks \cite{maOptoGPTFoundationModel2024, luLearningElectromagneticMetamaterial2025, kimNanophotonicDeviceDesign2025, zhangChatChipLarge2025}.
 More recent systems instead use the model to write code, call tools, and assemble optimization loops around established computational engines \cite{luAgenticFrameworkAutonomous2025, lupoiuMultiagenticFrameworkRealtime2025a}.
 Our recent \gls{mcp}-based framework showed that this workflow can be grounded in standardized solver access without compromising mathematical rigor \cite{huangMCPenabledLLMMetaoptics2025}.
-Even so, these systems are still short-horizon: they can complete a task-specific workflow, but they do not retain solver-specific tactics in a form that later tasks can reuse \cite{luAgenticFrameworkAutonomous2025, lupoiuMultiagenticFrameworkRealtime2025a, huangMCPenabledLLMMetaoptics2025}.
+Even so, these systems can complete a task-specific workflow but do not retain solver-specific tactics in a form that later tasks can reuse \cite{luAgenticFrameworkAutonomous2025, lupoiuMultiagenticFrameworkRealtime2025a, huangMCPenabledLLMMetaoptics2025}.